 The routine act of a cat sitting can become a task when leg stiffness and weakness occur.
-You may notice that your cat’s back legs collapse or give way..
+You may notice that your cat’s back legs collapse or give way, for example.

-The movement required to sit can hurt a cat’s back and rear legs.
-Some cats begin to take a posture of a semi-sit because lowering to the floor is too difficult.
+The movement required to sit down can hurt a cat’s rear legs.
+Some cats begin to assume the posture of a semi-sit because lowering to the floor is too difficult for them.

-Senior cats that are in the midst of leg weakness often display odd positions when standing and relaxing.
-What looks uncomfortable could be more comfortable for your feline.
+Older cats that are in the midst of leg weakness often display odd positions when standing and relaxing.
+What looks very uncomfortable could be less painful for your feline.

 5) Sleeping More Regularly